CardenB/dotfiles/README.md

 with the tmux paste buffer!
 Also, the tmux command used will start a session with the given name or simply attach to that session if it already exists.
 This can also be found in the bashrc.

+## New Setup Process

+From now on, install ansible, then invoke the ansible installation path, via `./ansible_install.sh`.